nus-cs2113-AY2223S2/ip/docs/README.md

 |   Date   | `date DATE`                      |
 |   Bye    | `bye`                            |

 ## Features
 > Notes:
 > - Words in `UPPER_CASE` are parameters to be supplied by the user.
 >   e.g. in 'todo TASK', `TASK` is a parameter that can be used as `todo read book`.
 > - Extraneous parameters for commands that do not take in parameters will be ignored.
 >   e.g. `help 123` will be interpreted as `help`.
-> - `date` only considers Deadlines and Events with `DATE`s input as `year-month-dayThour:minute`.
+> - The `date` command only considers tasks when `DATE` is input in the format `yyyy-MM-ddThh:mm`.
 >   e.g. `deadline read book /by 2023-10-30T23:59` sets a deadline for Oct 20 2023, 11:59PM
 > - By default, all newly added tasks are not completed.